glynnbird/couchimport/README.md

   export COUCH_URL="http://localhost:5984"
 ```

+### IAM Authentication

+Alternatively, if you are using IAM authentication with IBM Cloudant, then supply two environment variables:

+- `COUCH_URL` - the URL of your Cloudant host e.g. `https://myhost.cloudant.com` (note absence of username and password in URL).
+- `IAM_API_KEY` - the IAM API KEY e.g. `ABC123515-151215`.

 ### The name of the database - default "test"

 Define the name of the CouchDB database to write to by setting the `COUCH_DATABASE` environment variable e.g.